-The Climate and Ecological Emergency the greatest challenges of our time.
+The Climate and Ecological Emergency is one of the greatest challenges of our time.
 It threatens all alive today.
 We all must do our part to significantly reduce carbon dioxide (CO2) emissions and halt loss of biodiversity.

 Such gases trap energy - the equivalent of 5 Hiroshima Bombs every second.
 The result is massive energy gain by our oceans and atmosphere.
 Land surface and ocean temperatures, and sea levels, are rising and extreme weather events are becoming ever more frequent.
 The ice caps and permafrost are melting.
 With immediate severe and rapid impacts, such changes may now also continue to progress for millenia- even if emissions rapidly cease, and large-scale drawdown of these gases is implemented.1